Syllabus

 Description of Required Assignments:

-Reading Discussion Questions & Problem Sets – Reading discussion questions will be due by class time each Tuesday afternoon and should be submitted through the Canvas link on the course web site.
-I will post the reading discussion questions and problem sets to the web site at least a week in advance of the due date.
+Data Labs & Problem Sets – Data labs will be completed in class and should be submitted through the Canvas link on the course web site.
+Problem sets will be due by the beginning of class and should be submitted through the Canvas link on the course web site.
+I will post the problem sets to the web site at least a week in advance of the due date.

 Peer Assessment - The peer assessment component of your grade will consist of anonymous grading of your team contribution by the other members of your team (more specific details to follow).